TristonStuart/IMail-Python-Version-/README.md

  - Language : Python

- - Python Version : 3.6
+ - Python Version : 3.x (3.4 and 3.6 have been tested)

 Description :